Hamburger

 • A tax preferential patent box regime without sufficient economic substance.

-The measures will have application to payments made on or after July 1, 2023; however, no draft legislation has been introduced.
+The measures will have application to payments made on or after July 1, 2023; however, no draft legislation has been introduced into Parliament at this time.

 Tax transparency